A Weekend in downtown Charleston, SC

 There are a few distilleries in downtown Charleston and many of the bars support their local distillers.
 If you want to visit one in person, just up the road on King Street is High Wire Distilling.

-According to SC law, 3 ounces is the maximum amount of liquor that you can consume on-site, so choose your spirits and drinks wisely.
+According to SC law, 4.5 ounces is the maximum amount of liquor that you can consume on-site at a distillery, so choose your spirits and drinks wisely.

 Sip some suds at a local brewery